dianemoon/dianemoon/README.md

 - 👋 Hi, I’m Diane Moon!
+- 💼 I'm a Code Review Engineer at Codesmith.
 - 🌱 I’m currently learning Python and AWS deployment.
 - 💞 I’m looking to collaborate on full stack projects.
 - 📫 How to reach me: dianejmoon@gmail.com | <a href="https://linkedin.com/in/dianejmoon/">LinkedIn</a>